Anju023/Phone-Number-details/README.md

 opencage: Used for geocoding (converting coordinates to a location) based on latitude and longitude.

 # Usage:

-Process a Phone Number: The main function in our project processes the phone number passed as input.
+#1.Process a Phone Number: The main function in our project processes the phone number passed as input.
 It extracts relevant information from the phone number, such as its country code and national number.
 Here’s how it works:

-Python
+# Python:
 import phonenumbers
 from colorama import init, Fore